 West Silver Valley Air Quality Improvement Projects

-The EPA awarded a grant to DEQ to develop a program to help lower PM2.5 levels in the Valley.
-DEQ is partnering with West Silver Valley communities to develop a number of projects with the goal of improving the area’s air quality.
-The projects will not only be designed to help the West Silver Valley communities and residents return to a more healthful environment, but several of the projects will help communities and residents save money.
+The EPA awarded a grant to DEQ to develop a program to help lower PM2.5 levels in the valley.
+DEQ is partnering with WSV communities to develop a number of projects with the goal of improving the area’s air quality.
+The projects will not only be designed to help the WSV communities and residents return to a more healthful environment, but several of the projects will help communities and residents save money.

-Over the next three years, DEQ will roll out projects which are intended to help residents conduct more efficient and cleaner wood stove use, reduce the amount of outdoor open burning throughout the area, and explore outreach and educational opportunities.
-The first project to be rolled out is the West Silver Valley Woodstove Change-Out Program.
+Over the next 3 years, DEQ will roll out projects which are intended to help residents conduct more efficient and cleaner wood stove use, reduce the amount of outdoor open burning throughout the area, and explore outreach and educational opportunities.
+The first project to be rolled out is the WSV Woodstove Change-Out Program.

 Reducing Residential Wood Combustion Emissions